-Aquaman is still a long ways away from its theatrical release, but fans are gradually starting to learn more details about what to expect from the superhero movie.
+Aquaman is still a ways away from its theatrical release, but fans are gradually starting to learn more details about what to expect from the superhero movie.
 With star Jason Momoa introducing the character in Batman v Superman: Dawn of Justice and reprising the role in this year’s Justice League, producers are finally beginning to reveal more specifics about Aquaman’s role in the DC cinematic universe.

 Here’s everything we know about the upcoming solo flick so far.